bjpop/favr/README.txt

 favr_rare_and_true_filter
 --------------------------------------------------------------------------------

-Filter rare variants by comparing to samples from different families.
-The basic idea is that, for each variant in the input, we are looking for evidence of the variant in samples (bam files) of other non-relatives.
-If there is enough evidence of the variant in non-relatives then we filter out (bin) the variant because it is not sufficiently rare.
+Filter rare variants by comparing with samples from other individuals.
+The basic idea is that, for each variant in the input, we are looking for evidence of the variant in samples (bam files) of other comparators.
+If there is enough evidence of the variant in comparators then we filter out (bin) the variant because it is not sufficiently rare.
 The presence (or absence) of evidence for a variant is based on two parameters: varLikeThresh and samplesPercent.